edward70/lua-openai/README.md

 ##### `chat:generate_response(append_response, stream_callback=nil)`

-Calls the OpenAI API to generate the next response for the stored chat history.
+Calls the OpenAI compatible API to generate the next response for the stored chat history.
 Returns the response as a string.
 On failure, returns `nil`, an error message, and the raw request response.